Nguyeric004/overthewire-bandit/level26.md

     man more
 8. Found that more displays text based on size of screen/window or one "screen full at a time" and that it can run commands through vi with command v.
 Checked what vi is. man vi
-9. Found that vi is vim and that vim can run commands with the option e with prefix :.
+9. Found that vi is and editor, very similar to vim, and that vi can run commands with the option e with prefix :.
 Tried more command on sshkey more bandit26.sshkey
 10. Tried to access vim and run a random command v